-Creative Music Room offers innovative and enjoyable music lesson plans and activities crafted by Angela Kelly.
+Creative Music Room offers innovative and enjoyable music lesson plans and activities for elementary students crafted by Angela Kelly.
 These lessons are designed to spark creativity and engagement in students through interactive and fun music activities that can enhance the way you teach elementary music.
 Angela’s plans also provide teachers with practical resources to create a dynamic and supportive learning environment.

-Melody
+Melody Lesson Plans

 This is an easy, colorful, and fun approach to helping young students identify visually and aurally simple melodic patterns.
 "Melodic ID Moving On" includes melodies that range between Do-Ti, or a seventh.